-The San Diego Museum of Art enjoys the support of eight support councils that offer members a wonderful opportunity to explore areas of interest while furthering the Museum’s mission to inspire, educate, and cultivate curiosity through great works of art.
+The San Diego Museum of Art enjoys the backing of support councils that offer members a wonderful opportunity to explore areas of interest while furthering the Museum’s mission to inspire, educate, and cultivate curiosity through great works of art.
 Support organizations play a critical role in funding education programs and exhibitions for the Museum.

 Support organizations meet several times a year and offer special programs such as behind-the-scenes tours, visits to private collections and artists’ studios, and special lectures and discussions led by curators and guest speakers.
 The support organizations’ programs complement the Museum’s schedule of exhibitions, the collection, and ongoing education activities.